LordLukin/templates/README.md

 }
 ```

-You can use typeid().name() to print variable type.
-You need to include typeinfo header for this.
-You can also see that instead of typename keyword class keyword can be used.
+You can use `typeid().name()` to print variable type.
+You need to include `typeinfo` header for this.
+You can also see that instead of `typename` keyword, `class` keyword can be used.
 They are interchangable.
 In this case if you want to use doNothing function without providing explicit templates parameters, the code will not compile:

 ```